Why 6-mark questions are different

 - Using vague language instead of scientific terminology

-- Describing a process when the question says “explain” — explaining requires you to say why each step happens, not just what happens
+- Describing a process when the question says "explain."
+Explaining means saying why each step happens, not just what happens

 Practice is the only way to improve

-6-mark question technique improves only through repeated practice with mark scheme feedback.
-Reading about technique without writing answers under timed conditions has limited effect.
-ExamPass.ai generates AQA GCSE Biology papers including 6-mark questions and marks your handwritten answers, showing you which level your response reached and the specific gaps that prevented Level 3.
+6-mark question technique only improves through repeated practice with mark scheme feedback.
+Reading about technique without writing answers under timed conditions doesn't do much on its own.
+ExamPass.ai generates AQA GCSE Biology papers including 6-mark questions and marks your handwritten answers, showing you which level your response reached and the specific gaps that kept it out of Level 3.